-recently returned from the UK after the latest round
+recently returned from the UK after the latest

-UFO again in Germany, England and
+be out with UFO again in Germany, England and

 for the first time, a tour of Russia.
 What has

 and how have the shows been going so far?

 reaction has been extremely positive.
 It is awesome

 to see people in the audience singing the lyrics

 are soon to release another Vinnie Moore album.
-How

-there, who's on them, and what is the inspiration
+are there, who's on them, and what is the inspiration

 behind them?
 And when is it likely to be available?